isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 The return-type error for `foobar` is now caught immediately when `foo.cpp` is compiled.
-The argument-type error for `bar` cannot be caught until link time because of the possibility of overloading, but systematic use of `.h` files increases the likelyhood that it is caught earlier by the programmer.
+The argument-type error for `bar` cannot be caught until link time because of the possibility of overloading, but systematic use of `.h` files increases the likelihood that it is caught earlier by the programmer.

 ##### Enforcement